-Health coverage varies widely among Asian Americans, Native Hawaiians, and Pacific Islanders.
+Health coverage is a strong predictor of access to health care in the U.S. Health coverage rates vary widely among Asian Americans, Native Hawaiians, and Pacific Islanders.
 As a group, Asian Americans, Native Hawaiians, and Pacific Islanders are more likely to be uninsured than non-Hispanic whites.
-Specific ethnic groups face extremely high rates of uninsurance: From 2004 to 2006, 24% of Native Hawaiians and Pacific Islanders and 31% of Korean Americans were uninsured.
+Specific ethnic groups face extremely high rates of uninsurance: In 2016, 14% of Nepalese Americans, 12% of Micronesians and 9% of Laotians were uninsured.

-Many Asian Americans, Native Hawaiians, and Pacific Islanders that qualify for public programs remain uninsured because of language and cultural barriers in the enrollment process, misinformation about eligibility, and other family hardships such as food and housing insecurity.
-Others do not qualify even if they are low-income or legal immigrants.
+In addition, many Asian Americans, Native Hawaiians, and Pacific Islanders that qualify for public programs remain uninsured because of language and cultural barriers in the enrollment process, misinformation about eligibility, and other family hardships such as food and housing insecurity.